-(b) Attorney general Right to injunctive relief.
-The attorney general may institute proceedings to prevent and restrain violations of this chapter as provided in subsection (a) of this section.
+(b) Attorney general — Right to injunctive relief.
+The attorney general may institute proceedings to prevent and restrain violations of this chapter as provided in subsection (a).

-(c) Other persons Right to injunctive relief.
-Any person, including the United States, may institute proceedings for injunctive relief, temporary or permanent, as provided in subsection (a) of this section against threatened loss or damage to his or her property or business by a violation of this chapter.
+(c) Other persons — Right to injunctive relief.
+Any person, including the United States, may institute proceedings for injunctive relief, temporary or permanent, as provided in subsection (a) against threatened loss or damage to his or her property or business by a violation of this chapter.
 A preliminary injunction may be issued upon a showing that the danger of irreparable loss or damage is immediate and, within the court's discretion, the execution of property bond against damages for an injunction improvidently granted.
 If the court issues a permanent injunction, the plaintiff shall be awarded reasonable attorney's fees, filing fees, and reasonable costs of the suit.
-Reasonable costs for the suit may include but shall not be limited to the expenses of discovery and document reproduction.
+Reasonable costs for the suit may include, but shall not be limited to, the expenses of discovery and document reproduction.

-In addition to injunctive relief authorized pursuant to subsection (a) of this section, any person who violates this chapter may be liable for a civil penalty in a suit by the attorney general of this state of not more than one thousand dollars ($1,000) for each violation.
+(d) Civil penalty.
+In addition to injunctive relief authorized pursuant to subsection (a), any person who violates this chapter may be liable for a civil penalty in a suit by the attorney general of this state of not more than one thousand dollars ($1,000) for each violation.

 History of Section.